-Using gene targeting techniques in the chicken B cell line DT40 possessing homologous recombination with a very high frequency [29, 30], in order to know in vivo roles of specific members of HDACs, HATs, transcription factors, histones and histone chaperones in the above-mentioned biological events, we have systematically generated a number of homozygous DT40 mutants: HDAC2(-/-), EBF1(-/-), Aiolos(-/-), E2A(-/-) and Helios(-/-), respectively, devoid of HDAC2, EBF1, Aiolos, E2A and Helios genes, and Pax5-deficient DT40 mutant Pax5(-), devoid of the Pax5 gene existing on Z sex chromosome that is monosomy in chickens, and many other mutants [31-45].
-Systematic analyses of resultant DT40 mutants HDAC2(-/-), Aiolos(-/-), Pax5(-), EBF1(-/-), Helios(-/-) and E2A(-/-) have revealed their interesting participations in gene expressions of IgM H- and L-chains as follows.
-In wild-type DT40 cells, HDAC2 as a supervisor indirectly regulates gene expressions of IgM H- and L-chains through opposite control of those of Pax5, Aiolos plus EBF1, and E2A plus Ikaros [31, 35].
+Using gene targeting techniques in the chicken B cell line DT40 possessing homologous recombination with a very high frequency [29, 30], we have systematically generated various mutants, all of which were devoid of specific members of HDACs, HATs and transcription factors [31-45], besides those lacking numerous members of histones and histone chaperones.
+Systematic analyses of resultant DT40 mutants HDAC2(-/-), Aiolos(-/-), Pax5(-), EBF1(-/-), Ikaros(-/-+), Helios(-/-) and E2A(-/-) have revealed their interesting participations in gene expressions of IgM H- and L-chains as follows.
+In wild-type DT40 cells, HDAC2 as a supervisor indirectly regulates gene expressions of IgM H- and L-chains through opposite control of those of Pax5, Aiolos plus EBF1, and Ikaros plus E2A [31, 35].
 Furthermore, in HDAC2(-/-), IgM H- and L-chains are excessively accumulated based on their dramatically increased gene expressions caused by drastic decreases in gene expressions of Pax5, Aiolos and EBF1, all of which down-regulate gene expressions of the two immunoglobulin proteins [31, 33, 35].
 On the other hand, OBF1 is strongly suggested to up-regulate gene expressions of IgM H- and L-chains [46].

-Very recently, we reported following remarkable and important phenomena by analyzing initially generated HDAC2-deficient mutants, Pax5-deficient mutants and secondly generated HDAC2-deficient mutants, all of which were continuously cultivated for varyingly long periods [47-53].
-At the outset, surprisingly, two-dimensional polyacrylamide gel electrophoresis (2D-PAGE) analyses of the initially generated HDAC2(-/-) mutants revealed not only that the IgM H- and L-chains are dramatically increased at the early stage of cultivation, but also that the two accumulated immunoglobulin proteins are gradually decreased through the middle stage and at the later cultivation stage reach comparable levels as in DT40 cells [47, 48].
-Successively, by making full use of reverse transcription-polymerase chain reaction (RT-PCR), Western blotting, immunoblotting and immuno-electron microscopy, we confirmed the above-mentioned results and further revealed the important, momentous and amazing phenomena as follows [47, 50-53].
-In individual clones of secondly generated HDAC2(-/-) mutants, the accumulated IgM H- and L-chains at the early cultivation stage are dramatically decreased, attributed to their drastically decreased gene expressions in almost the same changing pattern, which was caused by dramatic increases or decreases in gene expressions of Pax5, Aiolos and EBF1 or OBF1 in distinct ways during cultivation [47, 50].
+Very recently, we reported following remarkable and important phenomena by analyzing initially generated HDAC2-deficient mutants [47], Pax5-deficient mutants [48] and secondly generated HDAC2-deficient mutants [49], all of which were continuously cultivated for varyingly long periods.
+At the outset, surprisingly, two-dimensional polyacrylamide gel electrophoresis (2D-PAGE) analyses of the initially generated HDAC2(-/-) mutants revealed not only that the IgM H- and L-chains are dramatically increased at the early stage of cultivation, but also that the two accumulated immunoglobulin proteins are gradually decreased through the middle stage and at the later cultivation stage reach comparable levels as in DT40 cells [47].
+In individual clones of secondly generated HDAC2(-/-) mutants, the accumulated IgM H- and L-chains at the early cultivation stage are dramatically decreased, which are attributed to their drastically decreased gene expressions in almost the same changing pattern, caused by dramatic increases or decreases in gene expressions of Pax5, Aiolos and EBF1 or OBF1 in distinct ways during cultivation (details will be discussed later) [49].
 These results obtained from wild-type DT40 cells and HDAC2(-/-) mutants at the early and later cultivation stages are schematically shown in Supplementary Figure S1.
 Such diminutions of the accumulated IgM H- and L-chains in all individual clones of HDAC2(-/-) mutants during cultivation are really examples of the third case of the above-mentioned countermeasures.
-Presumably, the way for diminutions of IgM H- and L-chains accumulated in Pax5-deficient mutant cells Pax5(-) during cultivation moderately resembles the case in HDAC2(-/-) mutant cells as a whole, although detailed molecular mechanisms to decrease gene expressions of the two immunoglobulin proteins should be distinct between these two mutant cell lines [47-50].
-In addition, acetylation levels of specific Lys residues of histone H3 (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) within the chromatin surrounding proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes change in distinct ways in all individual clones of HDAC2(-/-) mutants during continuous cultivation [47, 51].
-Moreover, we first noticed remarkable and important facts that a part of excessively accumulated IgM H- and L-chains is transported to nuclear envelope and kept at peri-nuclear space of initially generated HDAC2(-/-) DT40 mutant cells during continuous cultivation by immuno-electron microscopy study (details will be discussed later) [52].
+Presumably, the way for diminutions of IgM H- and L-chains accumulated in Pax5-deficient mutant cells Pax5(-) during cultivation moderately resembles the case in HDAC2(-/-) mutant cells as a whole, although detailed molecular mechanisms to decrease gene expressions of the two immunoglobulin proteins should be distinct between these two mutant cell lines [48, 49].
+In addition, acetylation levels of specific Lys residues of histone H3 (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) within the chromatin surrounding proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes change in distinct ways in all individual clones of HDAC2(-/-) mutants during continuous cultivation (details will be discussed later) [50].